Patagonia Nano Air Light Hoody

 The Nano Air Light Hoody is a great match to high output aerobic activity – like ski touring.
 It ventilates and effectively wicks moisture under high exertion while offering enough insulation to keep you warm under a shell on the descent.

-Check prices on the Nano Air Hoody and support Off-Piste Mag
+Check prices on the Nano Air Hoody

-More breathable insulation jacket reviews:
+More breathable mid layers and jacket reviews:

 Outdoor Research Deviator

-Arc’teryx Proton LT Hoodie
+Arc’teryx Proton Hoodie

 banner